-Each bus and tram stop has a stop number that allows you to search for stop-specific timetables, for example.
+Each bus and tram stop has a stop number that allows you to, for example, search for stop-specific timetables.

 Stop numbers consist of four digits.
-The numbers are preceded by a letter prefix indicating the municipality in which the stop is located: E for Espoo, V for Vantaa, Ka for Kauniainen and Ki for Kirkkonummi.
-There is no letter prefix in the stop numbers for Helsinki.
+The numbers are preceded by a letter prefix indicating the municipality in which the stop is located: H for Helsinki, E for Espoo, V for Vantaa, Ka for Kauniainen, Ke for Kerava, Si for Sipoo, Tu for Tuusula, So for Siuntio and Ki for Kirkkonummi.
 The stop numbers are displayed on the stop signs.
-In addition, stop numbers can be found in the lists of stops available in the Journey Planner and the route map.
+In addition, stop numbers can be found in the Journey Planner.

 Electronic timetable displays